 Note 1: Due to external or internal forces impacting this class, we may change the schedule of classes and exams as necessary.
 Each student is responsible for all changes to the schedule.
 I try to stay on schedule as much as possible, but inevitably, changes are necessary.

-Note 2: I usually try to answer all e-mails in a day of receiving them during my assigned office hours.
-I will not respond to e-mails requesting information that is readily available in the syllabus or the class schedule.
+Note 2: I usually try to answer all e-mails in a day or two of receiving them.
+I will not respond to e-mails requesting information that is readily available in the syllabus or the class schedule